Muts256/SIEM_Wazuh/README.md

 - <b> SIEM Installation & Configuration</b>
   - [Wazuh installation and FIM Configuration](https://github.com/Muts256/SIEM_Wazuh)

-  Wazuh is an open source tool for  Security Information and Event Management.
-As well as the configuration of File Integrity Management (FIM)  to detect creations, modifications, and alterations of the monitored file system
+  Wazuh is an open-source tool for Security Information and Event Management (SIEM) used by many organizations to ensure a secure environment.
+This demonstration goes through the setup as well as the configuration of File Integrity Management (FIM)  to detect creations, modifications, and alterations of the monitored file system

   Objective:
     - To enhance the analyst's practical skills using SIEM- Wazuh.